-Siting the pond:
+Siting the wildlife pond:

-Try not to place your wildlife pond under trees as the falling leaves will give you a maintenance problem in Autumn.
+- Try not to place your wildlife pond under trees as the falling leaves will give you a maintenance problem in Autumn.

 Build a pond profile with different depths of shelving:

-The pond should be built to a depth of 45 – 60cm (18″ – 2′ ) – shelf , with other plant shelves at different depths – 15cm (6″) for shelf and 30cm (12″) for shelf plants.
+- The pond should be built to a depth of no more than 45 - 60cm (18" - 2' ) - shelf

-Do not build a thin rim of shelves 6″ wide evenly around a larger surface area of deep water as this will be unbalanced when you come to plant.
+- Do not build a thin rim of shelves 6" wide evenly around a larger surface area of deep water as this will be unbalanced when you come to plant.